brianshih1/mini-container/mdbook/src/user_namespace.md

 ### Goal

 The best way to prevent privilege-escalation attacks from within a container is to run the container’s executable as an unprivileged user.
 However, some applications require the process to run as a `root` user.
-Therefore, our goal is to set up an environment such that the user within the container is privileged but unprivileged to the host system.
+Therefore, our goal is to set up an environment such that the user is privileged within the container but unprivileged to the host system.

 ### Theory

 User Namespaces isolate security-related identifiers.
 According to [Linux’s doc](https://man7.org/linux/man-pages/man7/user_namespaces.7.html), “a process’s user and group IDs can be different inside and outside a namespace.
 In particular, a process can have a normal unprivileged user ID outside a user namespace while at the same time having a user ID of 0 inside the namespace”.

+The user namespace is what enables a container to run as a `root` user within a container but have unprivileged access outside the container, which prevents privilege-escalation attacks.

-Furthermore, user namespaces are nested.
+An important property of user namespaces is that it is nested.
 Apart from the root namespace, each namespace has a parent namespace, which is the user namespace of the process that created the user namespace via a call to `unshare` or `clone` with the `CLONE_NEWUSER` flag.

-The user namespace is what enables a container to run as a `root` user within a container but have unprivileged access outside the container, which prevents privilege-escalation attacks.

 **User mappings**

+User mappings are what allow a process's user IDs to be different inside and outside a namespace.

 When a user namespace is created, it starts without a mapping of User IDs to the parent user namespace.
 The `/proc/pid/uid_map`, which resides in the parent user namespace, maps the User IDs inside the parent user namespace to the User IDs inside the child user namespace.